datacentricdesign/sig/_posts/2022-12-06-conversation-samuel.markdown

 ---
 layout: post
 date: 2022-12-06
+title: Making with Data
-title: Conversation with Samuel Huron
+subtitle: Conversation with Samuel Huron
 ---

 ![Conversation with Samuel Bowyer](public/img/conversations/dcd-conversation-flyer-landscape-samuel.png)

-# Making with Data
+#

 * When: On Dec 15th, 2022, 16:00 (CET)
 * Where: